 Seifert surfaces, knot cobordism, and hyperbolic knots

-You've mastered the fundamentals - now it's time to explore the cutting edge!
-In this module, we'll dive into Seifert surfaces (orientable surfaces bounded by knots), knot genus (the minimal complexity measure), fibered knots (knots whose complements bundle over the circle), and hyperbolic geometry (Thurston's revolutionary geometric classification).
+In this module we explore four advanced directions: Seifert surfaces (orientable surfaces bounded by knots), knot genus (the minimal complexity measure), fibered knots (knots whose complements bundle over the circle), and hyperbolic geometry (Thurston's revolutionary geometric classification).

 A Seifert surface is an orientable surface whose boundary is the knot.
-Every knot bounds such a surface!
-The Seifert algorithm provides a constructive method to build one.
+Every knot bounds such a surface.
+The Seifert algorithm provides a constructive method: orient the knot, smooth crossings into Seifert circles, attach disks, and reconnect with twisted bands.

 Choose a direction around the trefoil